PSBicep/PSBicep/README.md

 ### Install-BicepCLI

-`Install-BicepCLI` is a command to to install the latest Bicep CLI realease available from the Azure/Bicep repo.
+`Install-BicepCLI` is a command to install the latest Bicep CLI release available from the Azure/Bicep repo.

 ```powershell
 Install-BicepCLI